yungtom0/arduino-simple-projects/README.md

 Set of small projects, that I've made while making the Arduino course by forbot.pl.

-Each projects have their own .ino file, README.md file and schematic photo of the system.
+Each project have it own .ino file, README.md file and schematic photo of the system.